 We use the highest quality leather to ensure our belts are extremely long lasting and durable.

 The old Ludgrove School tie is not a tie at all.
 It’s a Manyatta belt.

 IMPORTANT - HOW TO MEASURE A BELT:

 We believe in being totally honest with our customers.
 Like a bespoke suit or pair of shoes, outstanding craftsmanship takes time.
 When the order is placed, the mamas in Kenya start beading your belt, utilising their cultural and ancestral skills.
 Once this is complete, the belt is sent to us in the UK.
-For this reason, please allow up to 6 weeks for delivery.
+For this reason, please allow 3-4 weeks for delivery.
 Trust us - it is utterly worth the wait!